ajayrtk/Spark-learning/1-Introduction to Apache Spark.md

 * Get the current status of the Spark application
 * Set configuration
 * Pre-configured variable in the shell (sc)
-* In application we need to create (sc)
+* In the application we need to create (sc)
-* Used to create RDD | Broadcast variable | Accumlator
+* Used to create RDD | Broadcast variable | Accumulator
 * It was used before version 2.0

+## SQLContext:
+* Entry point to Spark SQL
+* Can perform SQL-like operations on Dataframe and Dataset

 ## SparkSession:
 * Introduced in 2.0
 * Main Entry point to Spark functionality to create
   * RDD
   * Dataframe
   * Datasets
-* Default available in shell - variable with name (spark)
+* Default available in a shell - a variable with name (spark)
-* In application we need to create using Sparksession builder pattern
+* In the application we need to create using the SparkSession builder pattern
 ```
 # In Python
 # The entry point into all functionality in Spark is the SparkSession class.
-To create a basic SparkSession, just use SparkSession.builder
+# To create a basic SparkSession, just use SparkSession.builder

 from pyspark.sql import SparkSession

 spark = SparkSession \